joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 >Luke 11:9-13 (CSB) “So I say to you, ask, and it will be given to you.
 Seek, and you will find.
 Knock, and the door will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks, the door will be opened.
 What father among you, if his son asks for a fish, will give him a snake instead of a fish?
 Or if he asks for an egg, will give him a scorpion?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?

 Is it for love and romance?
 No. There is nothing in the Bible that suggests that God is here to make sure you marry.
 Don't quote 1 Corinthians 7 to me.
-Go and read it what it means to have the Holy Spirit dwelling within you.
+Go and read the Bible and understand what it means to have the Holy Spirit dwelling within you.

-Then what are we praying for?
+So, then what are we praying for?
+We pray because...

 #### We need to see how far are we from the glory of God